+So what is the best window cleaning tool?
+A lot of people ask me that.
 I just saw a mail out from a window cleaning company advertising that they exclusively use squeegees, which they promise results in a longer lasting and deeper cleaning than a Pure Water Cleaning system.
+Is the old school tool really what cleans windows best?
 There’s some suspicion floating around the internet about these new-fangled water fed pole systems.
 I have objections.

 If anyone is skeptical about Pure Water Cleaning’s effectiveness, it’s because of encounters with bad cleaners, not bad tools.